AidanHockey5/Teensy_3_5_VGM_Player_YM2612_SN76489/README.md

 37 | SN_WE (previously 39)

 # Clocking the Sound Chips
 You may attach a 7.67-7.68 MHz full-can crystal (or other signal source) to øM on the YM2612 and a 3.57-3.58 MHz full-can crystal (or other signal source) to the CLOCK pin on the SN67489.
 If you can not find crystals at this frequency, you can use LTC6903 SPI programmable oscillators.
-As my project stands, I'm only using an LTC6903 for the SN76489 and a 7.68 MHz crystal for the YM2612, but I've also included commented-out code for an LTC6903 applied to the YM2612.

 Teensy 3.5 | LTC6903 (clocking SN76489 @ ~3.57 MHz)
 ------------ | -------------